-There is also no question that the law holds individuals personally responsible for nonpayment of these taxes, and the penalties are severe.
-See 26 U.S. Code section 6672, "Failure to collect and pay over tax, or attempt to evade or defeat tax."
+There is also no question that the law holds individuals personally responsible for nonpayment of these taxes, and the penalties are severe:

-"Any person required to collect, truthfully account for, and pay over any tax imposed by this title who willfully fails to collect such tax, or truthfully account for and pay over such tax, or willfully attempts in any manner to evade or defeat any such tax or the payment thereof, shall, in addition to other penalties provided by law, be liable to a penalty equal to the total amount of the tax evaded, or not collected, or not accounted for and paid over."
-26 U.S. Code section 6672, "Failure to collect and pay over tax, or attempt to evade or defeat tax."
+Any person required to collect, truthfully account for, and pay over any tax imposed by this title who willfully fails to collect such tax, or truthfully account for and pay over such tax, or willfully attempts in any manner to evade or defeat any such tax or the payment thereof, shall, in addition to other penalties provided by law, be liable to a penalty equal to the total amount of the tax evaded, or not collected, or not accounted for and paid over.

 Under this law, the definition of a "person" includes "any officer or employee of a corporation who has a duty to collect, account for, or pay withholding taxes."

-While there is a limited exception for certain unpaid volunteer board members of tax-exempt organizations, there's an exception to that exception; that is, "... if it results in no person being liable for the penalty imposed...."
+While there is a limited exception for certain unpaid volunteer board members of tax-exempt organizations, there's an exception to that exception; that is, "... if it results in no person being liable for the penalty imposed..."